zgjsxx/AWS-SAA/Outline.md

 - It can export from Amazon S3
 - It can import to s3 Glacier
 - It can import to EBS

+## Amazon EMR
+**VPC endpoint support EMR**

+You can connect directly to Amazon EMR using an interface VPC endpoint (AWS PrivateLink) in your Virtual Private Cloud (VPC) instead of connecting over the internet.
+When you use an interface VPC endpoint, communication between your VPC and Amazon EMR is conducted entirely within the AWS network.
+Each VPC endpoint is represented by one or more Elastic network interfaces (ENIs) with private IP addresses in your VPC subnets.